FlorianBx/vite-pres/slides.md

 </div>

 <!--
-**SPEAKER NOTES - Slide 8 (45s)**
+**SPEAKER NOTES - Slide 8 (35s)**

-Another major announcement from ViteConf: Vitest Browser Mode is now stable.
+  Another major announcement: Vitest Browser Mode is now stable.

-What does this change?
+  Full disclosure: I haven't tested this yet.
+But here are the key features.

-First point: Browser Mode is out of experimental with Vitest 4.0 released in October.
-You can now test your components in real browsers instead of JSDOM which simulates the browser.
-It's much more reliable.
+  First: Browser Mode is stable with Vitest 4 released in October.
+You can now test in real browsers.

-Second point: Visual Regression Testing built-in.
-You can visually compare your components to automatically detect unwanted changes.
+  Second: Visual Regression Testing built-in.
+You can visually compare components to detect unwanted changes.
+By the way, shoutout to our QA team — they've already built something similar with Python for our design system, and it's been working great.

-Third point: Playwright Traces support.
-When a test fails, you have access to complete traces to understand exactly what happened.
+  Third: Playwright Traces support.
+When a test fails, you get complete traces to understand what happened.

-It's a game changer for front-end testing.
+  Pretty cool stuff for front-end testing.
 -->

 ---